-The Federal Transit Administration (FTA) has established the following standards with regard to the data reported to it in the Federal Funding Allocation Statistics Form (FFA - 10) of the Central Contra Costa Transit Authority's (the Authority) annual National Transit Database (NTD) report:
+The Federal Transit Administration (FTA) has established the following standards with regard to the data reported to it in the Federal Funding Allocation Statistics Form (FFA-10) of the Central Contra Costa Transit Authority's (the Authority) annual National Transit Database (NTD) report:

 - A system is in place and maintained for recording data in accordance with NTD definitions.
-The correct data are being measured and no systematic errors exist. - A system is in place to record data on a continuing basis and the data gathering is an ongoing effort. - Source documents are available to support the reported data and are maintained for FTA review and audit for a minimum of three years following FTA's receipt of the NTD report.
+The correct data is being measured and no systematic errors exist. - A system is in place to record data on a continuing basis and the data gathering is an ongoing effort. - Source documents are available to support the reported data and are maintained for FTA review and audit for a minimum of three years following FTA's receipt of the NTD report.
 The data are fully documented and securely stored. - A system of internal controls is in place to ensure the data collection process is accurate and that the recording system and reported comments are not altered.
-Documents are reviewed and signed by a supervisor, as required. - The data collection methods are those suggested by FTA or otherwise meet FTA requirements. - The deadhead miles, computed as the difference between the reported total actual vehicle miles data and the reported total actual vehicle revenue miles (VRM) data, appear to be accurate. - Data are consistent with prior reporting periods and other facts known about transit agency operations.
+Documents are reviewed and signed by a supervisor, as required. - The data collection methods are those suggested by FTA or otherwise meet FTA requirements. - The deadhead miles, computed as the difference between the reported total actual vehicle miles data and the reported total actual vehicle revenue miles (VRM) data, appear to be accurate. - Data is consistent with prior reporting periods and other facts known about transit agency operations.

-We have performed the procedures enumerated in Attachment A to the data contained in the Authority's FFA-10 for the fiscal year ended June 30, 2022.
-Such procedures, which were agreed to and specified by the FTA in the Declarations section of the 2022 NTD Policy Manual and were agreed to by the Authority, were applied solely to assist you in evaluating whether the Authority complied with the standards described in the first paragraph of this report and that the information included in the NTD report and that the FFA-10 for the fiscal year ended June 30, 2022 is presented in conformity with the requirements of the Uniform System of Accounts (USOA) and records and Reporting System; Final Rule, as specified in Section 49 Code of Federal Regulations (CFR) Part 630, Federal Register, dated January 15, 1993, and as presented in the 2022 NTD Policy Manual.
+We have applied the procedures enumerated in Attachment A to the data contained in the Authority's FFA-10 for the fiscal year ended June 30, 2024.
+Such procedures, which were agreed to and specified by the FTA in the Declarations section of the 2024 NTD Policy Manual and were agreed to by the Authority, were applied solely to assist you in evaluating whether the Authority complied with the standards described in the first paragraph of this report and that the information included in the NTD report and that the FFA-10 for the fiscal year ended June 30, 2024, is presented in conformity with the requirements of 49 CFR Part 630 and as presented in the 2024 NTD Policy Manual.
 The Authority's management is responsible for compliance with the standards described above.
 The Authority has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.